 There are many different ways we are asked this question… How can I block negative thoughts?
 What do we do with negative thinking in meditation?
 How do I stop thinking in meditation?
-We are asked these types of questions quite a bit, and we thought it may be of use to elaborate and answer in a bit more depth.
+We are asked these types of questions quite a bit, especially when we teach at a few of the non 12 step rehab centers we work with, and we thought it may be of use to elaborate and answer in a bit more depth.

 There are a few different questions here to consider, but they’re all great questions.
 First, let me say that in responding, I am responding from a position based on my experience with Theravada Buddhist meditation.
 There are many forms of meditation with a variety of different methods of meditation.
 Second, although these questions are not all the same, they are all related to the thinking mind.
 Dealing with thoughts seems to be a struggle for most people new to meditation.
 These are good questions to be asking, and intending to better understand the thinking mind is a very wholesome intention.
 At the bottom of this post, we have left a few resources that we’ve found helpful with these questions.